-Call on the Scottish Government to ban smartphones in schools
+We Call on the Scottish Government to Legislate for Smartphone-Free Schools

 Sign the petition at change.org